prjemian/epics-docker/docs/v3_strategy.md

 - Networking default profile and the documented `EPICS_CA_*` guidance.
 - Whether/where to publish screens as a separate artifact.
 - Distroless/minimal runtime base as a size optimization (see §8).
+- **Unified persona contract** (legibility repair; proposed, not yet built).
+  Motivation and scope in `docs/persona_architecture.md`.
+Constrained by the branch-point model: unify *along* the branch (the *persona* feature, a runtime selection — chiefly `PREFIX` — plus a committed persona manifest readable at rest), not *across* the synApps/areaDetector fork.
+The single image already merges the branch products; the branch *builds* are legitimately two (plus the pre-fork `softioc` base), so a build abstraction spanning the fork carries inherent scope-creep risk and is out of scope unless separately justified.